Morgan and Paul Olliges are Christian YouTubers who make videos addressing social and cultural issues from a Christian perspective.

 Conclusion

-Sometimes, but mostly they’re just spouting off their personal opinions filtered through a conservative, right-leaning lens.
+Morgan and Paul are not addressing social views from a Biblical perspective.
+Sometimes they do, but mostly they’re just spouting off their personal opinions filtered through a conservative, right-leaning lens.

 Since their whole schtick is being Christian social commentators, they should do so in a manner of excellence, “Whatever you do [whatever your task may be], work from the soul [that is, put in your very best effort], as [something done] for the Lord and not for men.”
 (Colossians 3:23, AMP).
 Not lazy and half-heartedly like they do now.